JanSharp/VPMPublish/README.md

   - I'd generally recommend to run `git config --local core.autocrlf false` for unity projects
 - Make a bunch of git commits in the process of working on the project, as per usual

+## Ignoring files when packaging

+The following files are excluded by default (and cannot be included):

+- `.gitignore`
+- `.gitkeep`
+- `.vpmignore`
+- `.git` (file or folder, it gets excluded entirely)

+You can add a `.vpmignore` file at the root of the project to specify file globs which should be excluded when creating a vpm package zip file.
+All specified globs are relative to the root of the package.
+Empty lines are ignored.
+Lines starting with `#` are ignored.
+You can only exclude, including files once they are excluded isn't possible.
+In general, the globs are very similar to those in `.gitignore`, however unfortunately I cannot tell you how exactly they work because the program is using the [Microsoft.Extensions.FileSystemGlobbing](https://www.nuget.org/packages/Microsoft.Extensions.FileSystemGlobbing/8.0.0-preview.6.23329.7) package, and the best documentation I found so far is this [here](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.filesystemglobbing.matcher?view=dotnet-plat-ext-7.0#remarks).
+Also, unlike `.gitignore`, you can only have a `.vpmignore` file in the root of the project, not any additional ones in sub folders.
+And a keep variant also doesn't exist.

+**Important:** The globs are matching _files_, not directories.
+If you want to exclude all files in a directory, use `my/dir/**/*`.

+**Important:** Make sure to also exclude the `.meta` file for every excluded file.
+Chances are high that you'll just be duplicating lines and adding `.meta` to them.

 ## Notes for new projects

 - Do _not_ create a `CHANGELOG.md` file, it will be created when the first release happens.